Design With Nature

 Agroecology

-Agroecology emphasizes the use of ecological principles to design and manage sustainable and resilient farming systems.
-In a drylands context, agroecology is important because it addresses many farming challenges such as irrigation load, biodiversity loss and soil degradation by conserving resources and improving the well-being of farmers and rural communities.
+Agroecology employs ecological principles to design and manage resilient farming systems.
+In a drylands context, agroecology is addresses many farming challenges such as irrigation load, biodiversity loss and soil degradation by conserving resources and improving the well-being of farmers and rural communities.

 Agroforestry

-Agroforestry is a diverse set of practices where landowners might, for example, plant trees alongside crops, integrate trees into pastures, or create forest gardens.
-Agroforestry on the small farm is useful because it can increase productivity, soil health and erosion control, and typically reduces the amount of chemical/fossil inputs needed for farming, reducing costs.
+Agroforestry is a diverse set of practices that incorporate trees in the agriculture context.
+For example, landowners might plant trees alongside crops (silvoarable), integrate trees into pastures (silvopasture), or create forest gardens (agrosilvopastoral).
+Agroforestry on the small farm can increase yield, soil health and erosion control, and typically reduces the amount of chemical/fossil inputs needed for farming, reducing costs.
 Agroforestry can also provide the small producer with additional income streams while improving their resilience to changing weather patterns and market fluctuations.

 Keyline Design

-Keyline design is a land-management technique that prioritizes the relative permanence of factors and features on the landscape.
+Keyline design is a whole systems design framework that prioritizes the relative permanence of factors and features on the landscape.
 Importantly, it utilizes the shape of the land to optimize the flow and distribution of water on a property.
 The main goal of keyline design is to increase the amount of water that infiltrates into the soil and to decrease it's transit time through the soil, which in turn improves soil fertility and yields.
-This is achieved by using specific techniques, such as various subsoiling patterns and water catchment structures.
+This is achieved by using specific techniques like subsoiling plowing (decompaction) and water catchment structures.

 Keyline design is particularly useful on small farms because it can improve the efficiency of water use and increase the productivity of land in dryland regions with low rainfall.